Should I put less yeast in my bread & what happens when I add too much

 The country embraced quality bread!

-But the bread is still a long way off from the demanding quality expected by our continental cousins.
+The bread is still a long way off from the demanding quality expected by our continental cousins.
 But if we look for it, we can find it.

 How my outlook of bread production has changed